Assyrian Church of the East: History

-The historical distinctiveness of the Assyrian Church of the East resulted from the series of complex processes and events that occurred within the Church of the East during the transitional period that started in the middle of the 16th century, and lasted until the beginning of the 19th century.
+The distinction between the Assyrian Church of the East and the Chaldean Catholic Church resulted from the series of complex processes and events that occurred within the Church of the East during the transitional period that started in the middle of the 16th century, and lasted until the beginning of the 19th century.
 That turbulent period was marked by several consequent splits and mergers, resulting in the creation of separate branches and rival patriarchal lines.
 During the entire period, one of the main questions of dispute was the union with the Catholic Church.
 Ultimately, the pro-Catholic branches were consolidated as the Chaldean Catholic Church, while the traditional branches were consolidated as the Assyrian Church of the East.

 Schisms and branches

 During the patriarchal tenure of Shemon VII Ishoyahb (1539–1558), who resided in the ancient Rabban Hormizd Monastery near Alqosh, an internal dissent occurred over several issues, including the question of hereditary succession to the patriarchal throne, and the question of union with the Catholic Church.
-By that time, Franciscan missionaries had already gained some influence over several local communities, and they took an active role in organizing the opposition to the Patriarch at that time.
+By that time, Franciscan missionaries had already gained some influence over several local communities, and they took an active role in organizing the opposition to the patriarch at that time.
 By the end of 1552, a pro-Catholic party had been organized in Mosul under the leadership of the priest Yohannan Sulaqa, who decided to legitimize his position by traveling to Rome and seeking confirmation by Pope Julius III (1550–1555).

 Receiving support from the Franciscan missionaries, he arrived in Rome and entered into full communion with the Catholic Church in February 1553.
 At that point, officials of the Roman Curia were given incorrect information that the elderly Patriarch Shemon VII had actually died.
-After some deliberation, the Pope decided to appoint Yohannan Sulaqa as "Patriarch of Babylon" in April 1553.
+After some deliberation, the Roman pope decided to appoint Yohannan Sulaqa as "Patriarch of Babylon" and named the breakaway church as 'The Church of Assyria and Mosul" in April 1553.

 Upon consecration, Yohannan Sulaqa took the name Shimun and by the end of the year he returned to his homeland.
 He started to organize the pro-Catholic party by appointing several metropolitans and bishops.